 Trafalgar Square fountain

+What is Trafalgar Square famous for?
 The current fountains in Trafalgar Square were added towards the end of the 1930s.
 The pump system and lighting are much newer.
 Fitted in 2013 in time for the Olympics the fountains have an LED lighting display.
+Fountain Trafalgar Square is a must-see!

 The pump can send a jet of water up to 24m (80 feet) in the air.
 The fountains run most days.
 What’s more, there are special light shows to mark special events.